AlexanderSUS/webhook-server/README.md

 5. Go to your github repo you want automatically deploy and
     - find Settings => Webhooks => add webhook
     - set your payload url, it should be https
-    - choose conte type application/json
+    - choose content type application/json
-    - set secret that you later put in .evn file
+    - set the secret
     - choose "Let me select individual events."
     - mark checkbox at "Pull requests"